Rights of Tenants: Tips Before You Rent

 - You will not get back the money you pay for the bond, even if you owe the landlord nothing when you move out.

-- Buying a bond may not save you from getting a bad mark on your credit report, if you leave owing the landlord money. for more information.
+- Buying a bond may not save you from getting a bad mark on your credit report, if you leave owing the landlord money.
+More questions about surety bonds?
+Contact us.

 - Get something to keep your records in.
 Keep in your file: